Preboarding & onboarding software for frontline teams

 Wherever people start on a shift, not at a desk — and where the offer-to-productive window decides whether they stay.

-Restaurants & hospitality
+Restaurants & QSR

 Bartenders, line cooks, front of house